EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 We aim to provide greater flexibility in terms of authentication methods and credential types.
 Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based organisational wallets, which have different requirements than personal mobile wallets.
-Therefore, we propose the introduction of an organisation-specific identity for natural persons that allows requesting and presenting organisational credentials without the need to interact with a personal wallet.
+Therefore, we propose the use of legal entity identifiers that represent legal persons or natural persons.
 This will significantly simplify the handling of organisational credentials and enable a wide range of use cases.
-Organisation wallets can handle processes automatically without human interaction and present the required credentials independently.
+Organisational wallets can handle processes automatically without human interaction and present the required credentials independently.
 In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests using the representative's organisation-specific identity.
-In practice, signatory rights are often delegated.
-Therefore, a verifiable mechanism for delegation is required that allows proving power of attorney to third parties.
+This process does not require natural persons to interact with a personal wallet.

 The defined protocols and standards serve as a foundation for enabling interoperability between organisations throughout the EWC ecosystem.
 This RFC assumes that users are familiar with the chosen EWC protocols and standards, and can reference the original specifications when required.